mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/cloud-architecture.md

 ## 3 How Is Application Isolation Organized?

-Within the Mendix Cloud, the logical term "app container" is used to describe the application isolation.
-Each application is fully separated from other apps for computing, memory, and storage.
-A Mendix app runs in one or more containers (where one container can only support a single application).
+Within the Mendix Cloud, the logical term “environment” is used to describe the application isolation.
+Each application runs in an environment, and is fully separated from other apps for computing, memory, and storage.
+A Mendix app runs on one or more Mendix Runtime Engine instances within the environment (where the environment is dedicated to a single application).
 Also, for each application, a dedicated database and S3 bucket is provisioned, in order to have full isolation on the data level as well.

 {{% image_container width="600" %}}
 ![Application Environment Runtime](attachments/environment-runtime-container.png)